VictorTran808/Economics_R_Code/README.md

 # Economics_R_Code
-A repository of code for economic related projects and lab
+The purpose of this repository is to hold my code for economic related projects and lab.

+#Generally programming language use is R
+Additional supporting package:
+- ggplot2
+- tidyR
+- dplyr
+- purr
+- forcat
+- tibble
+- stringr
+- readr